dotnet/docs/includes/core-changes/aspnetcore/3.0/authn-apis-json-types.md

 In ASP.NET Core 3.0, `Newtonsoft.Json` types used in Authentication APIs have been replaced with `System.Text.Json` types.
 Except for the following cases, basic usage of the Authentication packages remains unaffected:

-* Classes derived from the OAuth providers, such as those from [aspnet-contrib](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers)
+* Classes derived from the OAuth providers, such as those from [aspnet-contrib](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers).
-* Advanced claim manipulation implementations
+* Advanced claim manipulation implementations.

 For more information, see [aspnet/AspNetCore#7105](https://github.com/aspnet/AspNetCore/pull/7105).
 For discussion, see [aspnet/AspNetCore#7289](https://github.com/aspnet/AspNetCore/issues/7289).